Alessandro-Trasatti/Heston_Simulation_Project_repo/README.md

 # Efficient Heston Simulation

 ## Goal of the project
-We are going to be dealing with one of the most popular stochstic volatility models (*SV models*), the Heston model.
+We are going to be dealing with one of the most popular stochastic volatility models (*SV models*), the Heston model.
 We recall that the equation of the model under $\mathbb{P}$, *a risk neautral measure*, are

 $\frac{dS_t}{S_t} = r dt + \sqrt{V_t}dW_t^S,$